Upton, Northamptonshire: Upton Hall

 James Harington, the author of The Commonwealth of Oceana, which found little favour with Oliver Cromwell, was born in Upton Hall in 1611.
 He wrote the book in the nearby village of Milton Malsor.
 Harington's mother was Jane Samwell (or Samuell) of Upton, daughter of Sir William Samwell.
 The Samwells bought the hall in 1600 from the Knightley family of Fawsley who had owned the hall since 1419.
 Most of the hall's appearance today is due to the Samwells.
 However, a late medieval roof remains above the hall ceiling.
 The front of the hall is 17th century.
 Sir Thomas Samwell's initials are on a rainwater head dated 1748.
 The Hall is a Grade I listed building.
 There are interesting family pictures and fine plasterwork dating from 1737.
 Also notable is the carved roof with late medieval tombers and the ballroom.
 The building is not open to the public except occasionally when Northampton Borough Council organise a heritage open day, usually a weekend in September.

 A girls boarding and day school was started in Upton Hall by the Misses Teape in 1946 and given the name Upton Hall School.
 In 1964 a visitor arrived at Upton Hall School with a copy of Pevsner's Buildings of England in hand asking if he could see inside the Hall and particularly to see the roof space.
 This visitor was Viscount Althorp, later to become the 8th Earl Spencer, who of course lived at the beautiful Althorp about 6 miles from Upton Hall.

 Quinton House School, an independent school for 2-18 year olds, now occupies Upton Hall buildings including a modern sports hall.

+Ancient parish boundaries of Upton (the blue circle marks the location of St Michael's church).